 OpenSSL is an open source toolkit that implements the SSL and TLS security protocols.
-We have made Windows installation packages available for OpenSSL 1.1.1a which was released on November 20, 2018.
+We have made Windows installation packages available for OpenSSL 1.1.1b which was released on February 26, 2019.

 We’ve built a version of OpenSSL which has no external dependencies, including no dependency on the Visual C runtime.
 The primary benefit for SocketTools developers is the OpenSSL tool can be used to create self-signed test certificates for their server applications, as well as generate certificate signing requests (CSRs) to obtain certificates from Certificate Authorities like DigiCert.